News: Ahead of COP30, Champions head to Bonn to strengthen delivery, align ambition and help close the finance gap. Read here.

 IMPACT

-• Almost complete vaccination against COVID-19, with fewer than five deaths among the 6,000 Indigenous Peoples living in the Vale do Javari Indigenous Land.
+• Contributed to near-total vaccination against COVID-19 in the territory, with fewer than five deaths among the 6,000 Indigenous residents.

-• Enabled two successful legal cases before Brazil's Supreme Court, strengthening protections for the Javari Valley.
+• Played a key role in two successful legal cases before Brazil’s Supreme Court, reinforcing legal protections for the Javari Valley.

-• Partnerships with NGOs and international organizations provided financial and technical support to subsidize the surveillance team and training programs.
+• Helped secure partnerships with NGOs and international organizations to fund and train the surveillance team.

 GOALS

-• Expand the surveillance team and integrate more Indigenous communities into conservation efforts.
+• Expand the surveillance team and bring more Indigenous communities into conservation efforts.

-• Increase advocacy for Indigenous rights at the national and international level.
+• Raise awareness of Indigenous rights at national and international levels.

-• Inspire similar Indigenous-led initiatives to protect biodiversity and defend cultural heritage throughout Latin America.
+• Encourage similar Indigenous-led initiatives across Latin America.

 ADVICE FOR OTHERS